luwangg/primordial/README.md

     1. Calculate the Primal (the left hand side of the equation)
     2. Calculate the square root of the primal and floor() it
     3. Subtract the square of the floored root from the primal and test the remainder against the original value to see if it is a factor.
+    4. There are a couple other values I've found could be factors as well, such as the modulus of the modulus using the remainder (double mod), as well as  a few special cases with a 5 in the 1s place or a 2.
     4. If not, jump to step 1 and repeat.

 This will return the composite factors (not necessarily primes) but you can recursively perform these steps to find all the primes.
 If a factor is not found by the time you reach a value less than 2, the original number is prime.